ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/datagen/introduction.md

 }
 ```

-> Note: I make the data generator a parameter since there will be multiple calls to it so it saves some resources.
+> Note: I make the data generator a parameter since there will be multiple calls to it, so it saves some resources.

 Now all we have to do is execute `runData` via our editor or the command line and it should output our generated data to `src/generated/resources`.
 From there, we can just copy it to `src/main/resources`.